Mike-ops273/sysadmin/exchange-online/readme.md

 ![](greyed-out.jpeg)

-But that's really not a problem if you are a PowerShell Wizard :grin:
+But that's really not a problem for a PowerShell Wizard :grin:

 # Prerequisites